Free Southeast course certifying public health workers fills up

 This is the fifth year the CHW course is being offered at Southeast, Mershon said.
 The idea behind the course stems from a World Health Organization model, she said.

-One of the more effective methods WHO identified as a solution to this problem, Mershon said, was to train a trusted community leader who could then act as a "navigator" to help connect people to health care services.
+One of the more effective methods WHO identified as a solution to this problem, Mershon said, was to train a trusted community leader who could then act as a navigator to help connect people to health care services.

 In the same way, Mershon said a CHW can bring another level of trust between individuals and health care systems.